 - The departure tax of Rp 150,000 ($15) should now be included in the cost of your plane ticket.
 Confirm with your airline before you travel.

 - Bring some IDR (Indonesian Rupiah) with you to Indonesia.
 Particularly if you want to shop at the markets as they only take cash.
-All the big hotels, restaurants and malls except credit cards and ATMs are readily accessible.
+All the big hotels, restaurants and malls accept credit cards and ATMs are readily accessible.

 - Hotels and banks are probably the safest places to change money should you need to.
 Indonesian banks advertise their rates daily online (you can also do a quick estimated using this tool).
 Always check your money at the counter before walking away.

 - Grab a Prepaid SIM card (ensure your phone is not locked on a plan like mine was) at the airport on arrival.
 It should set you back about $AUD10 and should give you plenty of credit for a week-long trip.
 You can buy more credit at convenience stores and most bars and cafes have wifi.
-Be aware you may need to cut the SIM down to fit your iphone.
+Be aware you may need to cut the SIM down to fit your iPhone.
 Ask the vendor to help you with that.

 - The same health and safety tips apply in Jakarta as when you are travelling to other parts of Indonesia.
 You’ll find those in our Pocket Guide to Sulawesi here.